webbersmak/Orvina/README.md

 # Under the hood

 Orvina.Engine is multithreaded to build the result list as quickly as possible on your machine.
 While no amount of multithreading can fix a slow disk (I/O reads), care was taken to allow the disk to be as efficient as possible.
-This is achieved with clever use of Monitor.Wait & Monitor.Pulse.
+This is achieved with a clever queuing and locking model that allows files streaming off of the disk to be promptly scanned.

 ### Directory Thread

-This is the first thread to run and there is only 1 thread of this type.
-It recursively scans the root folder and its subfolders.
-While scanning the folder tree, it also tracks a shared list of files that have the desire file extension(s).
+These are the first batch of threads that run and use the latest file enumerators available in .NET 6 that call directly into NTDLL.DLL.
+They recursively scan the root folder and its subfolders.
+While scanning the folder tree, it also tracks an shared list of files that have the desire file extension(s).
 Such as .cs or .js.

+### File Tractor

+The file tractor leverages Asynchronous File I/O built into the OS.
+It allows file streaming from the disk to be stored as raw bytes in a memory queue.
+Any available threads will pull from this queue to scan the file for matching "search text".

-### Search Threads
+### Text Search Thread

-On a modern machine with many CPU cores, there can be many of these threads.
-Threads of this type will monitor the shared list, select a file, and attempt a full read of that file.
+Threads of this type will read the in-memory file byte stream.
+They read from the File Tractor queue and convert the byte stream to UTF8 text.
 The reads are synchronized such that only 1 thread may read a file at a time.
-While that sounds like "anti performance", it allows the disk, which is almost always the bottleneck, to focus one job.
-Once the file contents are in memory, the disk is released, and the Search Thread can run full speed looking for the search string.

-In the event that the file is too large to be read into memory, the Search Thread will fall back to a line by line read of the file.

 ### Notfification Thread

-There is 1 thread of this type.
-The Directory and Search threads load events into a event queue.
-The events include File Found, Error, Search Complete.
-The Notification Thread consumes this queue and raises events up to the hosting application.
-This approach frees the Search Threads from blocking while the hosting application processes the events.
+The notification thread no exists but it originally streamed output to the Console.
+The "-progress" flag can be used to view the search action.
+It was decided that having a dedicated thread for Console output was wasted CPU energy that would be better used in the search effort.